JHF Joins National Leaders at the White House for World Patient Safety Day Events, Pledging Action to Reduce Medical Error

 Pictured from left to right: Moderator Dr. Bich-Thuy Sim, Ciarán Staunton of End Sepsis; Rani Snyder of The John A. Hartford Foundation; and Karen Feinstein.

 In recognition of World Patient Safety Day (September 17), the Biden-Harris Administration convened health organization leaders, patient and workforce advocates, healthcare system executives, and Administration officials at the White House.
-They gathered for the Healthcare Safety Forum to discuss solutions to the systematic and pervasive challenges identified by the Council of Advisors on Science and Technology (PCAST).
+They gathered for The White House Healthcare Safety Forum (recording below) to discuss solutions to the systematic and pervasive challenges identified by the Council of Advisors on Science and Technology (PCAST).

 Jewish Healthcare Foundation (JHF) and Pittsburgh Regional Health Initiative (PRHI) President and CEO Karen Wolk Feinstein, PhD served as a panelist representing leading patient safety organizations.
 She discussed the inherent challenge of believing harm as an inevitable byproduct of health care and emphasized the need for a fundamental commitment to safety.
 In her remarks, she highlighted the importance of real-time, undoctored data and ongoing research and innovation to improve safety.